nanmu42/CQUThesis/README-English.md

 * [USTC TeX User Group](https://github.com/ustctug/gbt-7714-2015)

 # About the Author

-Zhennan Li (i at nanmu dot me) proudly presents this work for you.
+LI Zhennan (i at nanmu dot me) proudly presents this work for you.

 # License

 This whole project may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
 The latest version of this license is in:

 http://www.latex-project.org/lppl.txt